sghpjuikit/player/README.md

 This is the application module, containing the source code for the functionality.
 For now, the sources are provided with **no licence**.
 Which does not mean anything is permitted, it is the opposite.
-This will change in the future.
+This may change in the future.

 ##### widget modules